-The Board has not developed written position descriptions for the Chairman of each Board committee.
+The Board has not developed written position descriptions for the Chairman of the Board and chair of each Board committee.
 The Board does not expressly delineate the roles and responsibilities of these positions and relies upon the provisions of the articles of the Company and the statutory and common law to define such roles and responsibilities.